nuprl/Stopify/README.md

 - `--require-runtime` (optional) Set this flag to have Stopify use `require()` to load its runtime system.
 This is necessary to run stopified programs in Node.

+- `--estimator <estimator>` (optional, for benchmarking and testing only).
+How should Stopify estimate the elapsed time?
+The default estimator, `velocity`, samples the system time and estimates the rate at which the program is running.
+The other options are `exact`, which reports the exact system time, but is very slow and `countdown`, which never checks the system time, but results in high variance.
+The `reservoir` option in deprecated.

 - `--time-per-elapsed` ???